-I started dancing at the age of five, so I have always been active.
+I started dancing at the age of three, so I have always been active.
 Towards the end of my dancing career, a friend asked me to do a fitness competition with her.
 That's when I found my passion for health and wellness.
 It was the most challenging three months of training I had ever experienced, but I learned a lot about myself along the way.
 I got into the best shape of my life and wanted to help others feel the same, but I wasn't clear on exactly what that meant at the time.

 Let me take you back to April 2020.
 I had been furloughed from my Lead Personal Trainer position at the gym, we were told to stay home as much as possible, and my world seemed to change overnight due to Covid-19.
 Like many people, I fell off my usual health and wellness routine that consisted of working out daily, eating healthy, and being the active person I was.
 Instead, I traded that lifestyle for hours of TV, sleep, and fast food, ultimately leading to weight gain.